agentbryce2025/calorie_counter_app/PROJECT_STATUS.md

      - ✅ Added camera-based barcode scanning using Quagga.js
      - ✅ Created barcode lookup service with product database
      - ✅ Integrated with the food entry form for seamless product addition
+     - Update UI to use the vercel mockup styling
+     - Compile and perform user testing

 ### Backend
 1. ✅ **Security Enhancements**: